-Some fully professional magazines have paid editors, but for most, it's voluntary labour done for love alone.
+Some fully professional magazines have paid editors, but most run by voluntary labor, done for love alone.
 Sometimes there's a single editor, sometimes a group of editors; often there's an assisting group of readers. ('Editor' here means commissioning editor, or what I've been calling the 'publisher' for a novel.
 The main difference is that these editors normally have to carry out all the other tasks too!)